netlify/headlesscms.org/content/projects/sanity.md

 Extend with your own data types, custom user interfaces and third-party integrations.

-## Block editor
+## Editor for structured text

-Rich text editor yields structured data.
+Rich text editor yields structured content.
 Embed editable data in running text.
 Defer markup to render time.
 No HTML, ever!

 ## Bring your own front-end